lightonai/fast-plaid/README.md

 show_progress: bool = True (optional)
     If set to `True`, a progress bar will be displayed during the search operation.

+subset: list[list[int]] | list[int] | None = None (optional)
+    An optional list of lists of integers or a single list of integers.
+If provided, the search for each query will be restricted to the document IDs in the corresponding inner list.
+    - If a single list is provided, the same filter will be applied to all queries.
+    - If a list of lists is provided, each inner list corresponds to the filter for each query.
+    - Document IDs correspond to the order of insertion, starting from 0.
 ```

 ## Contributing